Trip Summary and Itinerary Map

 - Complimentary jacket (on selected departures) & loan of rubber boots

-- Includes a 5* hotel stay in Ushuaia
+- Includes a hotel stay

 It's rare to find a ship combining such comfort with a really strong expedition team - worth every penny.